POWERS HALL ACADEMY

 Values held by our school community

-At Powers Hall we feel we have addressed these three needs very effectively in the procedures and strategies that we have in place to promote acceptable behaviour and working habits.
+At PHA we feel we have addressed these three needs very effectively in the procedures and strategies that we have in place to promote acceptable behaviour and working habits.

 Our school rules serve to protect the rights of all members of the school community.